Guineans Elect President In Test Vote For Democracy - UrduPoint

 Diallo -- a self-described technocrat -- has pointed to Conde's "catastrophic record" and took to pointing at his watch while campaigning, symbolising that the octogenarian's time has run out.

-"He no longer has the physical and intellectual capacity to carry out this demanding function," the opposition leader recently told French broadcasters.
+"He no longer has the physical and intellectual capacity to carry out this demanding function," he recently told French broadcasters.

-- Democratic backsliding - Guinea's poll on Sunday is due to resonate outside its borders.

 The vote is the first in a string of elections scheduled across West Africa, including in Ivory Coast, Burkina Faso, Ghana and Niger.